-We are holding the Meeting in a virtual-only format that will be conducted via live webcast online.
-Shareholders will not be able to attend the Meeting in person.
+We are holding a hybrid Meeting (virtual and in-person).
 We view the use of technology-enhanced shareholder communications as a method to facilitate individual investor participation and consistent with the goals of regulators, stakeholders, and others invested in the corporate governance process.
 Applying technology to the Meeting by allowing virtual participation will make the Meeting more relevant, accessible and engaging for all involved, permitting a broader base of shareholders to participate in the Meeting, regardless of their geographic location.
-The virtual-only format for the Meeting will also help mitigate health and safety risks posed by the COVID-19 pandemic.
+The optional virtual format for the Meeting will also help mitigate health and safety risks.

-Attending the Meeting online allows registered shareholders and duly appointed proxyholders, including Beneficial Shareholders (defined below) who have appointed themselves as proxyholder, to participate in the Meeting and ask questions, all in real time.
-Registered shareholders and duly appointed proxyholders can vote at the appropriate time at the Meeting.
+Attending the Meeting virtually or in person allows registered shareholders and duly appointed proxyholders, including Beneficial Shareholders (defined below) who have appointed themselves as proxyholder, to participate in and vote at the Meeting and ask questions, all in real time.
+Questions relating to the business of the Meeting will be addressed during the Meeting.
+All other questions will be answered following the Meeting.
+Similar questions may be aggregated by the moderator, and questions and answers will be posted on our website following the Meeting.
+Registered shareholders and duly appointed proxyholders can vote at the appropriate time during the Meeting.